uvatoc/uvatoc.github.io/src/content/syllabus.md

 # Preparation

 **Official Prerequisites:** CS 2102 and CS 2110 (or comparable courses) with grades of C- or higher.
-(We do not enforce this prerequisite, and students who are comfortable with the expected background below should be able to succeed in the course.)
+(We will waive this prerequisite for students who convince us that they satisfy the expected background below.)

-**Expected Background:** We expect students entering cs3102 to be comfortable using proof techniques involving first order predicate logic and induction, and reasoning about finite and infinite sets, and understanding recursive definitions and problem solving.
+**Expected Background:** We expect students entering cs3102 to be comfortable using proof techniques including proof-by-contradiction, using quantifiers, and induction; reasoning about finite and infinite sets; and understanding recursive definitions and problem solving.

 **Programming:** We also expect students to be able to read and write short programs.
 We will use the Python programming language for some